 One of the advantages of a PBX phone system is that you don’t have to employ a receptionist to answer calls.
 You have probably called a company and heard the “auto attendant” instructions directing you to dial a particular number for a specific service – that was a PBX system.
 These menus can create frustration for caller, especially when they become very long.
 PBX auto attendants usually also let callers enter an extension number to cut through what might otherwise be a time-consuming menu process.

 4. Flexible Call Routing

 PBX phone systems have a lot of features that you won’t get on a standard phone.
 For example, you might be waiting for an important call, but then be invited to an urgent meeting in another office in the building.
 You can program your phone so the PBX system will forward your calls to another phone if you don’t answer it within a given number of rings.
-This “follow me” feature can be amplified to forward your calls to other phones, or to forward calls to voicemail.
+This find-me/follow-me VoIP phone feature can be amplified to forward your calls to other phones, or to forward calls to voicemail.

 The ability to forward calls means you can set up a series of backup routing in case a key person, such as a sales manager, leaves his or her desk.
 The call will then automatically be forwarded to another member of the sales team.
 These options allow you to ensure that vital customer calls don’t go unanswered or into voicemail.
 You can also choose to send calls to a group of phones, or to play specific messages while callers wait for their calls to be answered.

 PBX systems usually come with software that allow you to set up each line in your company.
 The PBX control panels let you give different levels of access to different extensions; you can limit some phones so they can only call other internal extensions.
 Others can be set up to call out of the building, but not call long distance.
 And, you can also restrict access to international dialing on specified extension numbers.